-Paradoxically, the new minimum densities adopted are so low as to not meaningfully encourage redevelopment proposals - meaning the area will be more inclined to stagnate, rather than revitalize.
+Paradoxically, the new minimum densities adopted are so low as to not meaningfully encourage redevelopment proposals.
+Meaningful intensification proposals will still require full Official Plan Amendment and rezoning application processes that will take years - meaning that the area will be more inclined to stagnate, rather than revitalize.

-MTSA Existing Planned Density Actual Current Density(2016)
+MTSA Existing Planned Density Actual Current Density (2016) Keelesdale LRT Station 220 people/jobs/HA 75 people/jobs/HA (approx.)

-Fairbank LRT Station 262 /HA

-105/HA (approx)

-The above figures demonstrate that existing planning permissions substantially exceed what actually gets built - by a factor of 250% in this area.
+The above figures demonstrate that existing planning permissions substantially exceed what actually gets built - by a factor of almost 300% in this area.
 This underlines the importance of establishing minimum densities that are meaningful if the intensification and increased housing supply sought by the province is to result.